Kade-github/Avg4KModDocs/Events.md

 There are no arguments in this event.

-The first function that gets called when the game loads the modfile.
+The first event that gets called when the game loads the modfile.

 Example: